mobi-css/mobi.css/site/docs.md

 #### Grid system

-Mobile doesn't need such a complicate 12# grid system, Mobi.css provides a simpler but flexible grid system.
+Mobile doesn't need a complex 12# grid system.
+So Mobi.css provides a simple but flexible grid system.

-First of all, you can create a `row` which contain several `col`s, in this case, `row`'s width is divided equally between `col`s.
+First of all, you can create a `row` which contains several `col`s.
+In this case, `row`'s width is divided equally between `col`s.

 <div class="row mt-15">
   <div class="col site-alert-success">Lightweight</div>